gold-standard-phantoms/asl-whitepaper-sensitivity/README.md

 * **linear**

     Values are linearly spaced over a range.
-Requires two additional parameter: `"min"` and `"max"`, the minimum and maximum values of the range.
+Requires two additional parameters: `"min"` and `"max"`, the minimum and maximum values of the range.